 The State of North Dakota is a very rural state with fifty-three counties.
-Based on the most recent school enrollment data (2023-24 school year), approximately 24% of North Dakota's adolescent population is minority.
+Based on the most recent school enrollment data (2024-25 school year), approximately 27% of North Dakota's adolescent population is minority.
 American Indian youth are the largest minority population in the state, at approximately 10% of the adolescent population, followed by Black and Hispanic youth, each at around 7% of the adolescent population.

 The majority of the counties have 100 minority youth or less.
-The two largest counties with the majority of minority youth were selected for analysis.
+Two large counties with the highest minority youth population were selected for analysis.
 Thus, in addition to analyzing statewide data, key decision points was also analyzed for Burleigh and Cass Counties to identify R/ED, and to focus on those areas where the most significant impact can be made.